Rob12312368/RealTimeImageDetection/README.md

 image.ipynb is for taking pictures, and Tutorial.ipynb is for setting the environment and detecting hand gestures.

-I refered to an amazing tutorial created by Nicolas on YouTube.
+I refered to an amazing tutorial created by Nicolas Renotte on YouTube.